npowell88/ExecutiveSecretary/GETTING_STARTED.md

 1. Creating necessary accounts (all with free tiers)
 2. Deploying to Vercel (takes ~45 minutes)
 3. Configuring OAuth and API integrations
-4. Setting up your ward and bishopric members
+4. Registering your ward through the web interface
-5. Going live!
+5. Other wards can then self-register on your deployment!

-**Cost**: ~$5-10/month (only for AI API, everything else is free)
+**Cost**: ~$5-10/month (only for AI API, everything else is free) **Time**: ~1 hour initial setup

 ---